miezekatzendompteur/snake/README.md

 # snake
-Python Snake from The Morpheus Tutorials written
+Python Snake from The Morpheus Tutorials Youtube-Channel

+1.0V
+- Insert a blue rectangle as frame